streamingspotify save rate benchmarksspotify save ratespotify engagement metricsspotify algorithm signals

 I see artists panic when their save rate is "only" 2.5%.
 They read a blog post that says anything under 4% is a failure and start questioning their entire release strategy.
 That advice is dangerously generic.

-If you're making ambient electronic music, a 2.5% save rate is outstanding.
+If you are making ambient electronic music, a 2.5% save rate is outstanding.
 Your listeners are putting your tracks on in the background while working.
-They're not actively browsing and saving — they're passively consuming.
+They are not actively browsing and saving -- they are passively consuming.
 The algorithm knows this.
 Spotify adjusts its quality signals based on genre-specific listening patterns.
 What counts as strong engagement in ambient is different from what counts as strong engagement in singer-songwriter folk.

 This is exactly why comparing your save rate to an overall average is misleading.
 You need to compare against your genre.
 And within your genre, you need to account for your specific subgenre and audience size.